Note: This article applies only to college laptops provided to staff and faculty.

 - Close all applications that you may have open on your system including email, web browsers, and others

-- Select Update > Update virus signature database.
+- Select Live Update.
 This will download the most recent virus database if there is a newer one.
-Select OK when done.
-If you see that the update is failing, stop and contact ITS by email, phone, or in person.

 - During the virus scan, you can see if the scan locates a virus - if it does, the Number of threats count will increase.
 If this count remains at zero, nothing has been detected.
 When the scan is complete your computer should be virus free.
 However, if the scan found and cleaned virus files, you can run the scan again just to be sure those viruses are really gone.